jbigtani/crack-CKAD/README.md

 - [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/certified-kubernetes-application-developer)

 ## Week 3 (Concept - 20%, Practice - 80%)
-Now it's enough of concepts now and time to go full time into hands on exercises.
+It's time now to go full time into hands on exercises.
-Spend this week doing
+Spend this week doing following exercises.
 - [CKAD exercises](https://github.com/dgkanatsios/CKAD-exercises)

 Make sure you do it yourself and type out the solution before checking the answers given.